 Use these tools to create content for your students.

-Video Creation - Kaltura and YuJa
+Video Creation - Kaltura

 - Kaltura Videos: Use “Personal Capture” screencapture software to record and edit your lectures.
 Students can also create videos using this software.
 Contact WSU IT Service Desk for Kaltura support.